kwells4/eclip_normalization/README.md

 ### Saved files
 The first time through the script, the number of reads in each bam file will be counted.
 This is a slow process, so the number of reads is saved with the same name as your manifest file appended with `.mappped_read_num`.
 If this file exists, the counts from it will be used instead of recounting.

+### Some potential issues that need testing
+This was developed using read 1 to run clipper (because our protocol was stranded with read 1 mapping to the forward stand).
+The output of clipper is a bed file with the same name but `.peaks.bed` in place of the `.bam`.
+This should work if you use read 2 to call peaks with clipper, but then you either need to use read 1 (and rename the files) or use read 2 and the stranded argument will be opposite of what it would be if you use read 1.
+This has not been tested, but I plan to test it in the future.
+If your data was generated using a reverse stranded protocol, you should be able to use the original clipper script.